wso2/docs-choreo-dev/en/pe-docs/docs/choreo-concepts/ci-cd.md

 ### Promote a component to a higher environment

-Choreo builds a container once per GitHub commit and then promotes it to subsequent higher environments.

 You can go to the **CD Pipelines** page of a component and promote it manually across environments.

 ## Configurations